EdIzaguirre/edizaguirre/README.md

 - 🤖 My focus is in generative AI, computer vision, and natural language processing.
 - ✍️ I enjoy writing!
 I've written several articles in Towards Data Science [see here](https://medium.com/@ed.izaguirre).
 My latest article covered how to build a film recommendation bot using a RAG system with a self-querying retriever.
 - 🔧 I enjoy full-stack machine learning.
 Currently my favorite tooling is Metaflow for orchestration and infrastructure abstraction, AWS Batch for compute, Sagemaker endpoints for deployment, and Weights & Biases for evaluation and monitoring.
 I also have experience using Streamlit for developing the front-end for an application.
-- 🥋 Fun fact: I am a Brazilian Jiu-Jitsu practitioner.
+- 🥋 Fun fact: I am a Brazilian jiu-jitsu practitioner.
 Funny enough I find quite a bit of similarity between the problems I tackle on the mats and the problems I face when developing machine learning applications.

 The best way to reach me is via email: ed.izaguirre@pm.me, feel free to reach out for collaboration.
 <!--